ALBA - Overview

 |Alt Imatge|

-PI: Astrid Escrig Piñol
+IP: Astrid Escrig Piñol

-Team Members: Melissa Tatiana González Álvarez, Raquel Ayuso Margañón, Eva García Pereda, Míriam Rodríguez Monforte, Ikram Allaoui, Brenda Gladstone.
+Research team members: Melissa Tatiana González Álvarez, Raquel Ayuso Margañón, Eva García Pereda, Míriam Rodríguez Monforte, Ikram Allaoui, Brenda Gladstone.

 ALBA is a participatory study that aims to gain an in-depth understanding of the experiences, needs and strengths of children and adolescents aged 6 to 16 years who live with a parent with a severe mental disorder (SMID).
 These families often face stigma, social isolation, emotional difficulties, and educational challenges, in a system that does not always recognize and integrate their voices.